 2. How is prospect scoring different from lead scoring?

 Lead scoring is often broader, covering any inbound lead.
 Prospect scoring is more focused on early-stage prospects before they become qualified leads.
 It emphasizes intent and fit before they even enter the sales funnel.
-Think of it as pre-qualification scoring.
+Think of it as pre-qualification scoring that feeds a more detailed lead scoring system later.

 3. How do I set up a prospect scoring system from scratch?